DioxusLabs/dioxus/docs/guide/src/elements/composing.md

 ## How is Dioxus Reactive?

 The Dioxus VirtualDom provides us a framework for reactive programming.
-When we build apps with dioxus, we need to feed it our own custom datasources.
+When we build apps with dioxus, we need to provide our own datasources.
 This can be either initial props or some values fetched from the network.
 We then pass this data through our app into components through properties.

 If we represented the reactive graph presented above in Dioxus, it would look very similar: